-Stability: high resonance frequency AFM scanners High performance without active vibration isolation AFM-Raman and TERS made easy
+Stability: High resonance frequency AFM scanners High performance without active vibration isolation AFM-Raman and TERS made easy

 How TERS works?

 In TERS, the Raman excitation laser () is focused at the tip of an SPM probe coated with either gold or silver 2.
-Matching the wavelength of the Raman laser to the natural surface plasmonic frequency of the noble metal generates an intense localized evanescent electromagnetic fied or "hot spot" at the probe tip 3.
+Matching the wavelength of the Raman laser to the natural surface plasmonic frequency of the noble metal generates an intense localized evanescent electromagnetic fied or "hot spot" at the probe tip (3).
 The field extends only for a few nanometers from the tip surface.
-Since the intensity of the Raman spectra from the sample is proportional to the local electric field, bringing the hot spot close to the sample significantly enhances the Raman signal, often by a power of $10^5$ or $10^6$ (4).
-What is co-localized AFM-Raman?
-Raman and SPM (Scanning Probe Microscope) analysis can be combined on a single microscope system.
+Since the intensity of the Raman spectra from the sample is proportional to the local electric field, bringing the hot spot close to the sample significantly enhances the Raman signal, often by a power of 10^5 or 10^6 (4).
+What is co-localized Raman and SPM (Scanning Probe Microscope) analysis can be combined on a single microscope system.
 Co-localized AFM-Raman measurement is the sequential or simultaneous acquisition of correlated SPM and Raman maps.
-AFM and other SPM techniques like STM or tuning-fork Shear-Force or Normal-Force microscopy, provide topographic, mechanical, thermal, electrical, and magnetic properties down to molecular resolution (on the order of nm, over μm area), on the other hand confocal Raman spectroscopy and imaging provides specific chemical information about the material, with a diffraction limited spatial resolution.
-Reliable AFM-TERS tips OmniTM Tip-Enhanced Raman Spectroscopy TERS probes\ are designed to acquire topography and Raman spectral information of a sample simultaneously.
-The combination of HORIBA's NanoRaman system with OmniTM TERS probes provides the ideal high-enhancement TERS solution.
+AFM and other SPM techniques like STM or tuning-fork Shear-Force or Normal-Force microscopy, provide topographic, mechanical, thermal, electrical, and magnetic properties down to molecular resolution (on the order of nm, over μm2 area).
+On the other hand, confocal Raman spectroscopy and imaging provides specific chemical information about the material, with a diffraction limited spatial resolution.
+Reliable AFM-TERS tips Omni[TM] Tip-Enhanced Raman Spectroscopy TERS probes are designed to acquire topography and Raman spectral information of a sample simultaneously.
+The combination of HORIBA's NanoRaman system with Omni[TM] TERS probes provides the ideal highenhancement TERS solution.
+The Omni[TM] TERS probes are compatible with XploRA Nano, LabRAM HR Nano, LabRAM Soleil Nano, OmegaScope and TRIOS systems.
+They are nanofabricated using highly doped single crystal silicon with unparalleled reproducibility, robustness and sharpness for consistent high resolution imaging capabilities. - Si-based AFM tips coated with gold or silver (with protective layer) - Allow all modes of TERS operation: top, side, and bottom optical accesses - Suitable for TERS and TEPL measurements with the following lasers: 532, 594, 633, 638, 671, 785, and 830 nm TERS proven samples HORIBA offers a set of test samples: one is single-wall carbon nanotubes (CNTs) together with graphene oxide flakes (GO) suitably dispersed to allow easy imaging.
+This sample is used to demonstrate a routine 20 nm resolution in TERS imaging.